From bloodletting to transfusions, as our understanding of the nature of blood has changed so has the role it plays in medicine.

 This changed in the 1950s, when automated machines revolutionised laboratory diagnosis.
 One of the first was the AutoAnalyzer, invented by the American biochemist Leonard Skeggs (1918–2002).
 His machine was able to perform one blood test per minute.

 Skeggs built a prototype of the AutoAnalyzer in his home workshop in 1951.
-Only 50 of the machines were sold in 1957, but by the end of the 1960s they were used in every laboratory that tested blood samples.
+Only 50 of the machines were sold in 1957, but by the end of the 1960s automated machines were used in every laboratory that tested blood samples.

 Suggestions for further research